Skip to content

 In 2010, Campbell joined independent chain Apex Hotels, offering a collection of 10 contemporary hotels located in some of the UK’s most popular cities.

-We recently caught up with him to find out more about how he manages the budgeting and pricing processes of such a diverse portfolio, and to get his input on comp set benchmarking and the importance of data in revenue management.
+We recently caught up with him to find out more about how he manages the budgeting and pricing processes of such a diverse portfolio, how he tackles a comparison of forecasting methods for hotel revenue management, and how he values comp set benchmarking and the importance of data.

 Look at your profitability by market segment, as well as profitability by channel mix.
 And then, you try and optimize it, so you're making small marginal gains on what you've set as a base strategy.